g3rv4/smarter-pyenv-monorepo/README.md

 ## Acknowledgments

-Special thanks to @ihsan-96 for building the [Poetry Monorepo](https://github.com/ihsan-96/vscode-python-poetry-monorepo) extension (and licensing it as MIT).
+Special thanks to @ihsan-96 for building the [Poetry Monorepo](https://marketplace.visualstudio.com/items?itemName=ameenahsanma.poetry-monorepo) extension (and licensing it as MIT).
+I used that as the base of this work.